-Wash $\frac{1}{2}$ cup rice, cook in boiling salted water until tender and drain.
-Line bottom and sides of mold with rice, put 2 cups drained DEL MONTE Sliced Peaches in center, sprinkle with 2 tablespoons sugar, dot with 1 tablespoon butter and spread with 8 tablespoons orange marmalade.
+Wash 1⁄2 cup rice, cook in boiling salted water until tender and drain.
+Line bottom and sides of mold with rice, put 2 cups drained Del Monte Sliced Peaches in center, sprinkle with 2 tablespoons sugar, dot with 1 tablespoons orange marmalade.
 Cover with rice and bake 25 minutes in moderate oven, 350° F. When cold turn out on platter and serve with any desired sauce.